 Knowledge of geographic information systems (GIS) and the global positioning system (GPS) is strongly recommended.
 Petroleum geologists may rely heavily on data collected using these programs.
 Petroleum geologists should also have good inter-personal skills since they may be required to work as a team with other geoscientists.
 Sometimes these teams work internationally and require a geologist to learn a foreign language.

 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), geoscientists, including petroleum geologists, could experience 10% employment growth during the 2014-2024 decade, with many job openings expected in the oil and gas industry.
-The BLS also reported that in May 2015, the average yearly salary for geoscientists in general was $105,720.
-The oil and gas extraction industry was one of the top-paying employers in 2015, with average yearly wages of $147,490, and also had the second highest employment level of geoscientists.
+According to the U.S. Bureau of Labor Statistics (BLS), geoscientists, including petroleum geologists, could experience 6% employment growth during the 2018-2028 decade, with many job openings expected in the oil and gas industry.
+The BLS also reported that in May 2018, the average yearly salary for geoscientists in general was $91,130.
+The management of companies and enterprises was one of the top-paying employers in 2018, with average yearly wages of $172,570, and architectural, engineering, and related services had the highest employment level of geoscientists.

 Petroleum geologists often conduct research in the field in order to obtain data for reports and analysis.
 They may be in charge of drilling initiatives at a fuel reserve, and many work directly with an oil company while extraction is taking place.
 Some petroleum geologists are fluent in more than one language, which is often a requirement for scientists working abroad.